 Q. Actually, I love technology and I'm pretty good with it.
 Why don't you hire me?

 A. We just might.
-CCIT student consultants hone their tech skills and get paid for it while helping others.
+CCIT student consultants hone their tech and customer-service skills in a friendly work environment and get paid for it.
 Here’s how to apply…

 Q. My question isn't answered above.
 What should I do?

 A. How do I connect to the network?
 Is there something wrong with my MultiPass account?
 How do I print to a network printer?
 How do I “map” a network drive?
 New students often have a lot of questions.

 A database of frequently asked computer questions — known as FAQfinder — may have the answers you’re looking for.
 Or submit a support request to the online Mines Help Center (also known on campus as “the Helpdesk”).
 We’ll do our best to answer your question promptly.